Scottish Place Names

 - Tormore - the name of at least three places in Scotland (a village in Strathspey, Highland, a village on the Isle of Skye, and a village north of Blackwaterfoot on the Isle of Arran in North Ayrshire).

 - Wilson Heights - there are several places in Scotland based on the surname of Wilson.
 The list includes Wilsonhall (Angus), Wilson Burn and Wilson's Pike (Scottish Borders), Wilson's Noup (Shetland Islands) and Wilsontown (South Lanarkshire).
 Wilson is even more commonly found in England, including the town of Wilson itself in Herefordshire and Leicestershire.
 The surname Wilson is very common in both Scotland (ranked 3rd in a 1976 survey of family names) and in England (ranked 6th in a 1975 survey).
 The Scottish Wilsons are a sept of Clan Gunn and now have their own family tartan.
 The Toronto neighbourhood is most probably named because of its proximity to Wilson Avenue.
 According to the article retrieved from Wikipedia in May 2008, the avenue may have been named after Norman Douglas Wilson (1884-1967), the city traffic consultant who was instrumental in the design of the Toronto subway system.
-Judging by his name, Norman D. Wilson is very likely to have had Scottish ancestry.
+Judging by his name, Norman D. Wilson's ancestry was likely to have been Scottish.

 Some of the following localities may also prove on further investigation to have a link with Scotland.
-However, these names are also associated with other parts of the British Isles:
+Most of these names, however, have associations with other parts of the British Isles:

 - Clarkson - As a place name, Clarkson can be found in two English counties.
 As a family name, Clarkson is associated with Scotland as well as England.
 Black (1996) notes that Scottish records of the name (which means 'son of the clerk, or scholar') go back to the 15th century in places as far apart as Aberdeenshire and Lanarkshire.
 The Mississauga neighbourhood was named after Warren Clarkson, who left his home in Albany, New York in 1808 to seek his fortune in Canada.
 Clarkson built the community's first store along the stagecoach trail which eventually bore his name.
 For many years, members of the Clarkson family ran the local post office (Wikipedia article on Clarkson, Mississauga, retrieved in May 2008).
 It is not known whether the Clarksons had Scottish ancestors.